Young Women's Program

 The YWP, in line with all St Kilda Gatehouse programs, works within a relational model of support using a strengths based and community development approach where young women and girls will receive appropriate interventions and services to best suit her needs.

-The YWP provides spaces of belonging, connection and inclusion through its group work program and one on one support work.
+The YWP provides spaces of belonging, connection and inclusion through peer to peer social inclusion opportunities and one to one outreach support.
 All aspects of the YWP cater to young women and girls experiencing hardship or various forms of complex trauma.

 participate in community life